-To keep your account secure, your BlueNet Account password will expire every 120 days.
+To keep your account secure, your Central BlueNet account password will expire every 120 days.
+You will receive an email from CCSU Accounts Management (firstname.lastname@example.org) 7 days prior to expiration with further instructions for resetting it.
 You can avoid expiration by changing your password on a regular basis.
-You do not have to wait 120 days; you can reset it anytime using either a campus computer or the Accounts Management System at https://accounts.ccsu.edu.
+You do not have to wait 120 days; you can reset it anytime using the "Can't access your account" link from the sign in screen or the Accounts Management System at https://accounts.ccsu.edu.

 Your password must be a "strong" password, comprised of at least 8 characters and include at least one uppercase letter and at least one numeric or symbol character.
 An example of a "strong" password is MyP@ssw0rd because it contains uppercase letters, a symbol and a number.